When is Hugh Grant and Nicole Kidman's new drama The Undoing on TV?

 Nicole Kidman and Hugh Grant play a married couple whose life is upended in a brand new Big Little Lies-style drama called The Undoing.

-A brand new psychological drama from David E Kelley, the series is about a woman whose successful, high-profile life begins to fall apart when her husband disappears and leaves a horrific chain of tragedies in his wake.
+A brand new psychological drama from David E Kelley, the series is about a woman whose successful, high-profile life begins to fall apart when her husband disappears and leaves a horrific chain of tragedies in his wake – including, at least apparently, the murder of a young mother.

-Based on Jean Hanff Korelitz’s 2014 novel, The Undoing features a star-studded cast, including Donald Sutherland, Edgar Ramirez and Noma Dumezweni, and judging by the recent teaser trailer released by Sky and HBO, the miniseries is set to be a gripping watch.
+Based on Jean Hanff Korelitz’s 2014 novel, The Undoing features a star-studded cast, including Donald Sutherland, Edgar Ramirez and Noma Dumezweni, and judging by the official trailer released by Sky and HBO, the miniseries is set to be a gripping watch.

 Here’s everything you need to know about The Undoing, when it will land on our screens, and who else stars in the drama – in addition to the first teaser trailers and clips.